 LVT 2008 wh rosé 2006 r An old Beauvoisin family.
 Between 1981 and 1997 it was managed by an employed worker.
 Alain Giran did wine studies at Avignon, and his first bottling was 1997 (when he was 32).
 Good wine here.

-LVT 2010 r Easy drinking style wines, do a good job
+LVT 2010 r 2016 wh Easy drinking style red wines, do a good job.
+The whites are good, elegant.
+The estate is now organic.

 LVT 2009 r 2010 wh rosé Has always been a large scale domaine; recent quality in the vin de pays is good value